Luke-TE/InfoMaps/README.md

 Automated geographical data extractor and infographic generator.

 Originally an entry for IC Hack 2020.
+Warning: This is not currently in a usable state.

 ### What it does
 * Gets geographical data from multiple online sources of data.